Evidence Based

 Conclusion

 Eating keto while pregnant might seem like a great idea, but it is always helpful to reach out to a healthcare expert to know if it is right for you and some risks involved.
-Research shows that there might be a chance of nutrient deficiencies, birth defects, or anxiety and depression.
-There is also insufficient evidence of its safety in pregnancy, so following a keto plan may be risky.
+Research shows there might be a chance of nutrient deficiencies, birth defects, or anxiety and depression.

 Frequently Asked Questions